Stay informed

 1 Office news

 Mploy welcomes Mr. Yves Thiery to the team.
-After a number of years in the business world, he is now returning to the legal profession with great enthusiasm.
-With his extensive experience as a lawyer in, among other things, discrimination files, we are convinced that he will be an added value for our office and our clients.
+After several years in the corporate world, he is now diving back into the legal profession with great enthusiasm.
+With his extensive experience as a lawyer in, among other things, discrimination cases, we are convinced that he will be a valuable asset to our firm and our clients.

 2 Publications

-Steven Renette opinion piece this month in Het Belang van Limburg of overweight people and its impact on the workplace.
+Mr. Steven Renette published an opinion piece in which he expresses his concern about the growing number of overweight people and its impact on the workplace.

-For this anniversary edition we deviated from the standard format.
-The participants enjoyed the fascinating contribution of labor economist Prof. Stijn Baert about the state of the labor market.
-Robrecht Hendrickx explained very clearly why we must take seriously the importance of meaning in today's professional existence.
-Bart Teuwen shared his expertise in connection with a different approach to absenteeism policy.
+For this anniversary edition, we deviated from the standard format.
+Participants enjoyed the engaging contribution of labor economist Prof. Stijn Baert on the state of the labor market.
+Robrecht Hendrickx clearly explained why we should take the importance of meaning in today's professional lives seriously.
+Bart Teuwen shared his expertise on a different approach to absenteeism policy.

-Here you will find the aftermovie with a word from the three speakers.
+Here you will find the aftermovie with a few words from the three speakers.

 4 Jurisprudence – discrimination